browserengineering/book/book/http.md

 The "sockets" API, which Python more or less implements directly, derives from the original "[Berkeley sockets][bsd-sockets]" API design for 4.2 BSD Unix in 1983.
-Of course, Windows and Linux merely re-implement the API, but macOS and iOS actually do [still use][mac-bsd] large amounts of code descended from BSD Unix.
+Of course, Windows and Linux merely reimplement the API, but macOS and iOS actually do [still use][mac-bsd] large amounts of code descended from BSD Unix.
 :::